 Of the total staff, 5.3 percent belongs to this category.
 In officer level, the maximum number of this category is in the officer class 2 and in assistant level, the maximum number is in the assistant class 1.
-26 to 30 years

 7.8 percent staff falls under this category.
 Officer class 3 occupies the highest portion of this category.
 21 to 25 years